ReneeMattGH/BitLend/README.md

 Run the Application program
-npm run ~ **check if all the dependencies are installed**
+npm run ~ **check whether all the dependencies are installed**

-Get the project Executed in youre localhost npm run dev
+Get the project Executed in you're localhost npm run dev

-and youre project should be open in "https://localhost...."
+and youre project should be open on "https://localhost...."

 Make sure you have .env file set up with the required environment variables.
 ```